ossf/package-feeds/pkg/feeds/pypi/README.md

 [XML-RPC feed](https://warehouse.pypa.io/api-reference/xml-rpc.html#mirroring-support).
 This feed contains extra information compared to the other PyPI feed in this project.
 In particular, this avoids missing upstream notifications when platform-specific archives are uploaded for a package some time after the release was made.
+Furthermore, the `artifact_id` field in the output JSON schema is populated with the filename of the release tarball.

 ## Configuration